AUMSA/2020-MSA-content/Workshops/Git & GitHub/GitHub-Handbook.md

 ```bash
 git push origin new-feature
 ```
-If you refresh the **hello-world** GitHub repository page, you will see that there is a new branch pushed:
+If you refresh the **hello-world** GitHub repository page, you will see that there is a new branch pushed.

-> INSERT IMAGE

 #### Creating a Pull Req